mailgun/documentation/source/api-deliverability-alerts.rst

 does not have to account for test requests.

-Additionally, when a POST request is sent to your webhook URL, if a 2xx is not returned, we will attempt to retry 7 times.
+Additionally, when a POST request is sent to your webhook URL, if a 2xx is not returned, we will attempt retries via an exponential backoff strategy for up to ~8 hours.
 If the max retry count is reached, the alert will be disabled and the related alert settings record's ``disabled_at`` field will be populated.

 **Reset Webhook Signing Key**